In 1997 we purchased the vacant land, on which we built Maple Grove.

 The established Kiwi Fruit Orchard formed part of the property and although not very big, it bears enough fruit annually for me to make jam which is sold in Hogsback and to our guests.

 After Peter had completed the construction of The Chalet, he decided to try his hand at art, and this has become a keen hobby of his.
-Some of his art is on display at Gallery Square and he also has some watercolours on sale at Maple Grove.
+Some of his art is on display around the Village and he also has some water colours on sale at Maple Grove.

 We have 2 children, a daughter Brigitte who is married to James and lives in KZN.
 Our first grandchild, Bradley was born in October 2013.
-Clayton our son lives in East London with his wife Amy, and their baby daughter, Mackenzie, born in June 2014.
+Clayton, our son, now lives in New Zealand with his wife Amy, and their daughters, Mackenzie, born in June 2014 and Georgia who was born in 2016.

 Maple Grove is our passion, and we have been privileged to meet so many wonderful people from all over the world, including local South Africans who have enriched our lives in so many ways.